About the College

 During the Third Integrated Planning Cycle, the College of Nursing will work to acknowledge and engage in the transformation of health sciences at the University of Saskatchewan.
 The transition between innovation and becoming operational is a process that involves complex work with implications that reach far beyond the university.

-    The Third Integrated Plan continues to be guided by our Strategic Directions.
+The Third Integrated Plan continues to be guided by our strategic directions.
 We remain committed to our long-term goals of attracting and retaining outstanding faculty; increasing campus-wide commitment to research, scholarly and artistic work; establishing ourselves as a major presence in graduate education; and recruiting and retaining a diverse and academically promising group of students.
-How we go about achieving these goals will distinguish us among our peers and position us to realize the vision of our founding president to hold 'an honourable place among the best'.
+How we go about achieving these goals distinguishes us among our peers and positions us to realize the vision of our founding president to hold 'an honourable place among the best'.

 A copy of the College of Nursing Summary Plan for the Third Integrated Planning Cycle is available below.

 The full version is available to members of the U of S community (Network Services ID login required) on the Institutional Planning and Assessment website.

 College of Nursing Integrated Plan Achievement Records

 The following reports provide a high level overview of the progress for the Integrated Planning Cycles:

 - Third Integrated Planning Cycle July 2012 – December 2013

 - Second Integrated Planning Cycle January 2008 – June 2012